chandniraja/chandniraja.github.io/_pages/about.md

   - /about.html
 ---

 I am an economist and PhD Candidate in Economics at UCLA.
-In my academic work, I use administrative data sets and tools from industrial organization and applied microeconomics to study regulatory design.
-My solo-authored work on the design of minimum nurse-to-patient ratio regulations has been published in the _Journal of Health Economics_.
+In my academic work, I use administrative data sets and tools from industrial organization and applied microeconomics to study regulated markets and regulatory design.

 My work links academic research with policy.
-Prior to the PhD, I received my MPA from the London School of Economics and worked for several years in economic consulting and then as a consultant for the World Bank where I worked on empirical projects in
+My solo-authored work on minimum nurse-to-patient ratio regulation has been published in the _Journal of Health Economics_.
+Prior to the PhD, I received my MPA in Public and Economic Policy from the London School of Economics and I worked for several years on empirical projects in economic consulting and as a consultant for the World Bank.

 _**I am on the 2024-2025 job market and I am available for interviews.
 Please don't hesitate to contact me by email below.**_